eonum/medcodesearch-frontend/documentation/CodingStandards.md

 ## Component Classes

 - All components reside within their own subdirectory within the directory `/src/app/components`.
 - The name of a component class is alway suffixed with 'Component'.
-Example: `SearchComponent`, `AppComponent`.
+Example: `search.component`, `app.component`.
 - Four files belong to each component:
-	- `ExampleComponent.ts`: Contains the source code of the component.
+	- `example.component.ts`: Contains the source code of the component.
-	- `ExampleComponent.css`: Contains component specific styling.
+	- `example.component.css`: Contains component specific styling.
-	- `ExampleComponent.html`: Contains the html template of the component.
+	- `example.component.html`: Contains the html template of the component.
-	- `ExampleComponent.spec.ts`: Contains unit test for the component.
+	- `example.component.spec.ts`: Contains unit test for the component.
 - Components can be created by running the command `ng g component NameOfComponent` from within the `components` directory.

 ## Service Classes